-- Understand and analyze scholarly debates about the nature of the Mafia in North America; gain an understanding of its mechanics, such as recruitment, organizational structure, and violence, that goes beyond what most people glean from its fictional representations; and understand what corruption means, what its varieties are, and how serious a problem it is in Canada and other contemporary societies - 2.
-Understand and analyze the cinematic representation of the Mafia in North America.
-Special attention will be given to movies of the 1930s, as well as to Francis Ford Coppola's The Godfather trilogy. - The goal is to deconstruct the romanticized portrayal of the Italian and Italian-American gangster lifestyle created on the silver screen and on television by analyzing the atrocities committed by organized crime.
+- Understand and analyze scholarly debates about the nature of the Mafia in North America; gain an understanding of its mechanics, such as recruitment, organizational structure, and violence, that goes beyond what most people glean from its fictional representations; and understand what corruption means, what its varieties are, and how serious of a problem it is in Canada and other contemporary societies - 2.
+Understand and analyze the cinematic representation of the Mafia and other Mafia-type criminal organizations in North America. - 3.
+The goal is to deconstruct the romanticized portrayal of the Italian and Italian-American gangster lifestyle created on the silver screen and on television by analyzing the atrocities committed by organized crime.